top of page

 Counselling is a space you give to yourself, allowing you the time to explore your inner world within a safe, empathic and supported relationship.
 When we give ourselves this opportunity, relief, healing, change and a greater understanding of ourselves can occur.

-I offer walking counselling, in beautiful natural surroundings.
+I offer walk and talk therapy, in beautiful natural surroundings.
 It’s often easier to talk about difficult issues outside.
-I also offer sessions on Zoom and on the phone.
-Our sessions can be a mixture of outdoors, Zoom and phone to suit you.
+I also offer sessions online and on the phone.
+Our sessions can be a mixture of outdoors, online/ the phone to suit you.

 Menu